about crissy everhart

-In high school, I always had a camera, and I literally tiled the walls of my room with thousands of 4x6 snapshots of my friends, pets, and basically everything that happened.
-In my senior year the local mall opened a national chain portrait studio retail store.
+In high school, I always had a camera, and I literally tiled the walls of my room with thousands of 4x6 snapshots of my friends, pets, and basically everything that ever happened.
+In my senior year the local mall opened a national chain portrait studio.
 I worked there for a few years as assistant manager and photographer, and this is where I fine tuned my skills photographing children.
-I wore the rainbow hat with the spinner on top and photographed hundreds of children in the front window of the Exton Picture People.
+I wore the rainbow hat with the spinner on top and photographed hundreds of families in the front window of the Exton Mall Picture People.

-In 2000, I graduated from Henderson High School in West Chester, and began attending the University of the Arts in Philadelphia, with the intention of getting a photography degree.
-After the "foundation" freshman year at UArts, I decided that maybe a photo degree wouldn't be as economically useful, and declared my major for graphic design.
+In 2000, I graduated from Henderson High School in West Chester, and began attending the University of the Arts in Philadelphia with the intention of getting a photography degree.
+After the "foundation" freshman year at UArts I decided that maybe a photo degree wouldn't be as economically useful, and declared my major as graphic design.
 While learning Photoshop, hand lettering, and web design, I continued taking photography and printmaking classes.
+I loved college!

 In 2002, I left my mall job and started working at a local photography studio as a wedding photographer's assistant.
 I immediately loved the wedding atmosphere, and quickly moved to a second photographer position, which I did for about 2-3 years before becoming the main photographer at each event.